DirectoryTree/ImapEngine/readme.md

 The `debug` configuration option controls the logging behavior during the IMAP connection process.
 It accepts the following values:

 **Boolean:**
-- `false` (default) – Disables debugging output.
+- `false` – (Default) Disables debugging output
-- `true` – Enables debugging using an `EchoLogger`, which outputs debug messages to the console.
+- `true` – Enables debugging using an `EchoLogger`, which outputs debug messages to the console

-**String:**
-When set to a file path (e.g., `'/path/to/log/file.log'`), a `FileLogger` is instantiated to write debug messages to the specified file.

-**Class Name:**
-If provided with a fully-qualified logger class name (and the class exists), an instance of that logger will be created and used.

-For example:

 ```php
 // No debug output.